 Award Condition Extensions

-Julia said that some individuals on the Town of Hardwick’s board were concerned about having a mortgage to secure the CDBG grant.
+Nathan said that some individuals on the Town of Hardwick’s board were concerned about having a mortgage to secure the CDBG grant.
 That mortgage is typically provided to the town until benefit is made, and then through the five-year period, and then after that is discharged.
 Their debit did not want to cover their entire property, and they did not want to subdivide the individual building that we were supporting.
 So, Hardwick is withdrawing.

 Julia said that the $750,000 award to Randolph is being rescinded due to the lack of a viable developer.
 She said that they are encouraged to reapply once a developer is solidified, but these rescinded funds will be available to award at this meeting today.